 with st.sidebar:

-• Always check selection["selection"]["objects"] existence before indexing.
-Empty clicks return None or empty lists.
+• Always check selection["selection"]["objects"] exists before indexing — empty clicks return None or an empty list.

-• on_select="rerun" triggers a Streamlit rerun when the user clicks; the updated selection is available on the next execution.
+• on_select="rerun" triggers a rerun on click; the updated selection is only available on the next execution.

-• Use @st.cache_data for spatial data loading to prevent redundant serialization on reruns.
+• Wrap spatial data loading in @st.cache_data to avoid redundant serialization on every rerun (see @st.cache_data implementation).

-Panel’s reactive programming model differs fundamentally from Streamlit’s rerun architecture.
-Use ipyleaflet with pn.pane.IPyWidget to get native click bindings without custom JS bridging.
+Panel’s reactive model differs fundamentally from Streamlit’s rerun architecture — there is no full re-execution, so handlers mutate reactive objects in place.
+Using ipyleaflet with pn.pane.IPyWidget gives native click bindings without any custom JS bridge.

 python